open-ecosystem-federation/open-ecosystem-federation.github.io/README.md

 * 2019/11
   * OIX Published [Event-based Attribute Assurance Whitepaper](https://openidentityexchange.org/wp-content/uploads/2019/11/191101-Building-a-Trusted-Environment-Whitepaper-FINAL.pdf) based on the outputs of the Discovery Project
 * 2019/05 to 2019/08
-  * HMRC kickstart an OIX facilitated Attribute and Event exchange Discovery Project which runs through the summer
+  * HMRC kickstart and Factern facilitate an OIX associated Attribute and Event exchange Discovery Project which runs through the summer